sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/may/28/towards-a-better-haskell-package.markdown

 <hr>

-Disagree or do you have things that should be added to the list?
+Disagree or do you have anything that should be added?
 Let me know!

 <!--
 Discuss on [Reddit](http://www.reddit.com/r/haskell/comments/XXX/) or